-The Safina Center (formerly Blue Ocean Institute) is looking for a part-time seafood analyst to conduct research on fish/shellfish species and to write seafood recommendation reports.
+The Safina Center (formerly Blue Ocean Institute) is looking for a seafood analyst to conduct research on fish/shellfish species and to write seafood recommendation reports.
 Our seafood recommendation reports are published on our website so consumers can make informed and educated decisions when purchasing seafood.
 Our seafood recommendations are also used by our partner Whole Foods Market, as well as other retailers, NGOs and chefs.

 - Research and interpret fisheries information from scientific literature, technical reports, fishery management plans, etc.